 This page aims to answer all your important questions about gas measurement and sensor technologies as well as the maintenance and operation of our devices.
 You will also find definitions of relevant gas detection terms in our glossary.

 We offer our customers portable gas detection devices and fixed gas detection systems in numerous versions.
 The best way to find out which device variant is most suitable for your application is an individual and personal consultation.

-We strongly recommend that you carry out a daily visual inspection (for mechanical damage and contamination) and a display test.
-This increases occupational safety when handling our portable gas detectors.
-A regular function check and sensor adjustment must also be done.
-Please observe the country- or industry-specific requirements as well as the instructions in the operating manual.
-For maintenance and repair work, please contact GfG or your responsible sales partner.
+We strongly recommend carrying out a daily visual inspection (for mechanical damage and contamination) and a bump test to increase occupational safety when handling our portable gas detectors.
+You will also have to perform function checks and sensor adjustments on a regular basis.
+Please adhere to the applicable national regulations and requirements of your industry as well as the operating manual.
+For maintenance and repair work, please contact GfG or your sales partner.

 The devices have different sensor equipment and ATEX approvals:

 - G999C: 1 catalytic combustion sensor, 3 electrochemical sensors, 1 infrared sensor (Ex zone 1).